CashScript/cashscript/website/docs/sdk/transactions.md

   * `Reason.SIG_NULLFAIL`
   * `Reason.SIG_BADLENGTH`
   * `Reason.SIG_NONSCHNORR`
-* **`FailedTransactionError`**, signifies a general fallback error.
+* **`FailedTransactionError`** signifies a general fallback error.
 This includes all remaining reasons listed in the `Reason` enum as well as any other reasons unrelated to the smart contract execution.

 ```ts
 enum Reason {